They say that everything is bigger in Texas. This is undoubtedly the case when it comes to cannabis and hemp law confusion.

 Final Thoughts on CBD Oil in Texas

 Texas remains a state that has not acknowledged the possible therapeutic potential of cannabis.
-At present, the state only allows qualifying patients access to low-THC oil, capped at 0.5%.
-Also, there are only a handful of dispensaries that are eligible to sell the low-THC/high-CBD oil as defined by the Texas Compassionate Use Act.
+At present, the state only allows qualifying patients access to low-THC oil, capped at 1%.
+Also, only a handful of dispensaries can sell the low-THC/high-CBD oil as defined by the Texas Compassionate Use Act.

 To qualify, you must: